-The H-1B visa status is intended to allow qualified foreign workers in specialty occupations to find employment in the U.S. under similar conditions to U.S. workers.
-Unfortunately, it is not uncommon for U.S. employers to abuse the H-1B system in various ways, so as to maximize their profits.
+The H-1B visa status is intended to allow qualified foreign workers in specialty occupations to find employment in the United States under similar conditions to U.S. workers.
+Unfortunately, it is not uncommon for U.S. employers to abuse the H-1B system in various ways to maximize their profits.
 These abuses negatively impact both U.S. and foreign H-1B workers, and U.S. Citizenship and Immigration Services (USCIS) largely relies on individual reporting to investigate it.

 Whether you're an H-1B worker or a U.S. worker in a workplace that also hires H-1Bs, you'll want to understand the various ways employers can illegally take advantage of the H-1B system.
 That way, you can recognize when and how to report such misconduct.

-Most commonly, employer transgressions involve having the H-1B holder work in conditions different from those presented in the H-1B petition or from other U.S. workers with the same job description.
+Most commonly, employer transgressions involve having the H-1B holder work in conditions different from those presented in the H-1B petition or from other U.S. workers who share the same job description.
 Such fraud can take many forms, as described below.

 The term "benching" describes a situation where an employer fails to pay an H-1B worker despite not having terminated the worker.
 This can occur, for example, when company operations slow down, and the employer is seeking to cut corners, essentially by "benching" some employees to the sideline and having them stay home from work for a temporary or extended period of time.